 We sat down with Quincus Product Manager Byron Zhang to learn more about order management technology and what to look for in one.

-Name the key reasons logistics providers should use an OMS over manual order management.
+The key reasons logistics providers need an OMS over manual order management

-The many drawbacks from manual and paper-based operations.
-For one, they are prone to handling errors and reworks, which incur costs and eat into profit margins.
+First, you need an OMS to correct for the many drawbacks from manual and paper-based operations.
+For one, they are prone to handling errors and reworks, which drive costs and eat into profit margins.
 This loss of accuracy also leads to more order fulfillment failures which can negatively impact customer experience.
-Manual order management also means you cannot take bookings through various channels effectively and cannot streamline business processes.
-Not to mention, without digitized information, it is difficult to perform analysis and improve business performance.
+Manual order management also means you can’t take bookings through various channels effectively and can’t streamline business processes.
+Not to mention, without digitized information, it’s difficult to perform analysis and improve business performance.

 How does growing supply chain size and complexity (e.g., multi-brand/multi-location shipments, in-store fulfillment, etc.) impact what logistics providers need from an OMS?
 In relation, how does our technology build resilience from supply chain disruptions?